 You can discuss leadership styles with them, ask what the workload is like as a leader and the key competencies they think are needed for a good leader.
 A good mentor will answer any questions you have before you finally decide whether or not to take the step into leadership.

 Consider becoming qualified

 A qualification in leadership doesn’t just help you land a leadership role but will also prepare you for becoming a great leader.
 When thinking about how to become a Leadership coach, there are a variety of courses you can take alongside your current job.
-These include a Leadership and Management Level 5 Diploma or an MBA in Innovation and Leadership, which are fully accredited qualifications.
+These include a Leadership and Management Level 5 Diploma or a CMI Level 8 in Strategic Direction and Leadership, which are fully accredited qualifications.
 Discover a range of courses you can undertake which will develop your leadership abilities.

 Work on developing these key leadership skills

 Becoming an effective leader requires many skills, from the professional to the personal.
 You can develop these hard and soft skills in many ways, including during your current role, by taking on more duties before fully progressing to a leadership role.